Star and Garter

 Connections with cricket

 The aristocrats who made use of the Star and Garter were drawn to sport, not least for its potential for gambling and this was to feature prominently in their agenda.
-It was here that the early meetings of the Jockey Club were held around 1750.
-They promoted cricket as well, setting matches up and then wagering on results.
+As noted above. it was here that the early meetings of the Jockey Club were held around 1750.
+The club members were interested in cricket as well, setting matches up and then wagering on results.
 Their enthusiasm and wealth were to move cricket from a rural game into something approaching a professional business.
 There are at least four important developments that in which attendees of the Inn played a major part:

 The Laws